Top tips and tools for designing graphics on a budget

 Looking for some really cool images for your project but don’t want to be forking out a small fortune for stock photography?
 There are loads of free stock photography sites out there, but some of them host low resolution images and have rules of usage.

-Pexels and Unsplash have thousands of completely free images that you can use wherever and for whatever, commercial or personal, and no attribution is required upon use.
+Pexels and Pikwizard have thousands of completely free images that you can use wherever and for whatever, commercial or personal, and no attribution is required upon use.
 This is made possible by a huge community of generous photographers who donate images.

 Although there are plenty of photos to browse through you are limited to what’s available and there’s a chance you may find others using the same images for their own projects.